rahulsingh2312/botx/README.md

 # twitter-bot
-im bored of shitposting on x , this few hundred lines of code will do it for me starting today
+im bored of shitposting on x , this few lines of code will do it for me starting today